tomshaw/google-api/README.md

 ## Services Adapters

-This packages includes a Google `Calendar` and `Gmail` adapter classes.
+This package includes a Google `Calendar` and `Gmail` adapter classes.
 Feel free to send a pull request if you would like to add your own.

-> Using the client to create calendar events.
+> Using the client to create a calendar event for the following day 1:00PM.

 ```php
     public function add(GoogleClient $client)